Food of non-animal origin

 - conduct identity and physical checks, including laboratory analysis, at a frequency set down in the legislation for the specific commodity being imported

 Document checks can be carried out, and the products cleared before the food products arrive at the point of import into Ireland.
-To avoid delays it is essential that all necessary import documents are complete, accurate and submitted in advance.
-In many cases it is a legal requirement to submit documents in advance.
+To avoid delays it is essential that all necessary import documents are complete, accurate and submitted within the notification timelines.

 Identity and physical checks